niki7025/Yolov4_Deepsort-Person-Tracking/README.md

 # yolov4-deepsort

 ## Getting Started
-Navigate to the Yolov4_Deepsort-Person-Tracking folder.
+Open the terminal and navigate to the Yolov4_Deepsort-Person-Tracking folder.
 Then execute the following commands:

 ```
 sh build-docker-image.sh